SCIFIHISTORY.NET

 "Two aliens from the planet Hondo have come take over our planet.
 But when they discover an amazing human invention called "music", they immediately abandon their mission, head to a tiny Brooklyn bar, and start the universe's first Hondonian bluegrass duo: Future Folk!"

-On this day in 1969, Doctor Who aired "The War Games, Part 7."
-This served as the forty-first episode of the program's sixth season, and here's the plot summary from IMDB.com:
+On this day in 1969 (in the United Kingdom), Doctor Who aired "The War Games, Part 7."
+Officially, this served as the forty-first episode of the program's sixth season, and here's the plot summary from IMDB.com:

 "The Doctor, Jamie and Carstairs manage to return to the 1917 zone only to be captured by Smythe, who orders the Doctor executed."

-On this day in 1978, The Incredible Hulk aired "The Waterfront Story."
-This served as the twelfth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1978 (in the U.S.), The Incredible Hulk aired "The Waterfront Story."
+Officially, this served as the twelfth episode of the program's first season, and here's the plot summary from IMDB.com:

 "David 'Barton' works in the kitchen of a tavern on the waterfront and helps the young widow who owns it to fight pushy union men."